6 COMMON MISTAKES COACHES MAKE WHEN PITCHING A JOURNALIST

 The trick is to talk about your story, share your expertise, and then bridge back to your business.
 You can still say what you want to say to promote your business, but you need to learn the right way to do it.

 Want to learn how to avoid these mistakes in your PR campaign, and write an amazing pitch?
-Why not schedule a free strategy call with me?
+Why not schedule a discovery call with me?

 PITCH MISTAKE #3 – APPROACHING THE WRONG JOURNALIST